 Sam was initially educated at Merchant Taylors’ Boys Junior School in Liverpool before moving to Sedbergh and studying PE and for a Sports BTEC.
 Simon Mulholland, the director of rugby there, has taught him much about the game for the past two years.

-He is now living in Manchester, having first played at Waterloo RFC when 15 and joined the Sale Sharks Academy two years ago.
+He then moved to Manchester, having first played at Waterloo RFC when 15 and joined the Sale Sharks Academy in 2016.